 - Assistants will also be more involved with the grading of student essays, something for which the assistant should be moderately prepared at this point.
 The mentor should discuss grading and classroom policies in detail.
 Importantly, the mentor should be clear about how to grade student essays and methods of evaluation guiding the assistant into developing their own grading scale, syllabus, and course policies in preparation for teaching ENG 101.

 Working with program coordinators

-Finally during their first year, assistants will be assigned to work with one of the program coordinators, Composition, Graduate, Literature, and Professional Writing, to assist with tasks directly related to curricular issues in order to help to support the department's teaching mission.
+Finally, during their first year, assistants may be assigned to work with one of the program coordinators to assist with tasks directly related to curricular issues in order to support the department's teaching mission.
 The specific tasks will be determined by the coordinator, taking into consideration the unique skills offered by each assistant.